weterynarzfred/page_4/README.md

 ## todo
 - add tooltips explaining gui
-- make a working preview
 - save and load from a json file
 - add option type with order selection
 - add a button to enlarge images
 - `INSTANCER` `displayAsTable`
 - fix `displayAsPercent` in sliders
 - remember collapsed options between subpages
-- filter columns in `displayAsTable`